axibase/atsd/rule-engine/functions-random.md

 randomKey([] m) string
 ```

-Returns a random element from the specified map `m` of objects using the **uniform** distribution.
+Returns a random element from the specified map `m` of objects using **uniform** distribution.

 The keys in the map can be of any type, whereas the values must be numeric and represent probabilities of the given key to be selected.

 The function returns the randomly selected key converted to string.

-The sum of probabilities does not have to equal 1.0 as the inputs are weighted to total 1.0.
+The sum of probabilities does not have to equal `1.0` as the inputs are weighted to total `1.0`.

 An input map can be obtained using the `replacementTable()` lookup function.